Donald Trump isn't backing a national abortion ban. That's not hurting him in the GOP primary

 “There’s a wide variety of opinion.
 Should there be a national ban?
 At how many weeks?
 Should it be entirely left to the states?” said Steve Scheffler, president of the Iowa Faith and Freedom Coalition and a Republican National Committee member.
 “Some people get it wrong when they think this constituency is in lockstep.”

 The dynamic will be on fresh display in the coming days, at events dominated by social conservatives.
 Trump is joining a crowded slate of candidates speaking Friday in Washington at an event for the Family Research Council, and is headlining the Concerned Women for America's Leadership Summit dinner.
-But he’s skipping Scheffler's Iowa Faith and Freedom Coalition banquet on Saturday in Des Moines, where five other candidates will address evangelical Christians, long an influential bloc in the first-in-the-nation caucus.
+But he’s skipping Scheffler's Iowa Faith and Freedom Coalition banquet on Saturday in Des Moines, where Pence will be among the candidates that will address evangelical Christians, long an influential bloc in the first-in-the-nation caucus.

 Polling suggests about two-thirds of Americans believe abortion should generally be legal, and Trump has said in recent years that he supports exceptions to abortion bans when a pregnancy was caused by rape or incest or threatens the life of the mother.